LeonardD93/agregator-api-docker/README.md

 ## Prerequisites

-Make sure you have the following installed on your system:
+Ensure you have the following tools installed:

 - **Docker**
 - **Docker Compose**